JaafarBK02/CreditCard-Fraud-Detection/README.md

 ---

-## 📈 Next Steps / Presentation
-- Prepare a class presentation summarizing data exploration, modeling steps, and results
-- Consider building a dashboard (Streamlit or Tableau) for visual comparison if time allows

----

 Thank you for checking out this project!
 Feel free to explore the notebook to see each model's performance and evaluation.